 Part-time study is available to domestic students only

 Approximate amount of hours + independent study time

 *Indicated ATAR is the required ATAR for domestic students for consideration to enter and the minimum ATAR for international students for an offer to be guaranteed.

 **Clearly-in rank refers to the lowest selection rank to which an offer was made.

-Design applies to a whole range of contexts, with applications in the creation and improvement to cities, buildings, transport, furniture, websites, processes, bridges, landscapes and the environment.
+Design applies to a whole range of contexts, with applications in the creation and improvement of cities, buildings, transport, furniture, websites, processes, bridges, landscapes and the environment.